Skip to Main Content

 • Wall hooks or coat racks

 Want your home to be the go-to destination for summer cookouts and late-night porch chats?
-Use your wedding registry to turn your outdoor space into a nature retreat that's perfect for entertaining.
+Use your bridal registry list to turn your outdoor space into a nature retreat that's perfect for entertaining.
 Whether you have acres of land or you're working with a small balcony, registering intentionally will help you transform your space.
-This means you'll need to know the area's measurements and HOA restrictions before adding patio furniture and a firepit to your wedding registry.
-Feel free to think outside the box a little here, too.
+(This means you'll need to know the area's measurements and HOA restrictions before adding patio furniture and a fire pit to your wedding registry.)
 If you have the essentials covered, consider asking for fun lawn games, a waterproof speaker or a pizza oven (a must-have for a wedding registry, in our opinion) to take it to the next level.
+What can you add from this outdoor registry checklist for your wedding?

 • Decorative lighting